Kometa-Team/Kometa/docs/kometa/environmental.md

 ??? blank "Ignore Ghost&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`-ig`/`--ignore-ghost`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`KOMETA_IGNORE_GHOST`<a class="headerlink" href="#ignore-ghost" title="Permanent link">¶</a>"

-    <div id="ignore-ghost" />Ignore all ghost logging for the run.
-A ghost log is what's printed to the console to show
-    progress during steps.
+    <div id="ignore-ghost" />Kometa prints some things to the log that don't actually go into the log file on disk.
+Typically these are things like status messages while loading and/or filtering.
+If you want to hide all ghost logging for the run, use this flag.

     <hr style="margin: 0px;">